Giordano Bruno: Theological heresy

-In art and literature
+Cultural legacy

-Artistic depictions
+In art

 Following the 1870 Capture of Rome by the newly created Kingdom of Italy and the end of the Church's temporal power over the city, the erection of a monument to Bruno on the site of his execution became feasible.
 The monument was sharply opposed by the clerical party, but was finally erected by the Rome Municipality and inaugurated in 1889.
+The statue depicts a robed and hooded monk in mid-stride, a book held in his right hand against his left thigh.
+The inscription below reads:

 A statue of a stretched human figure standing on its head, designed by Alexander Polzin and depicting Bruno's death at the stake, was placed in Potsdamer Platz station in Berlin on 2 March 2008.

 Retrospective iconography of Bruno shows him with a Dominican cowl but not tonsured.
 Edward Gosselin has suggested that it is likely Bruno kept his tonsure at least until 1579, and it is possible that he wore it again thereafter.

-An idealized animated version of Bruno appears in the first episode of the 2014 television series Cosmos: A Spacetime Odyssey.
+An idealised animated version of Bruno appears in the first episode of the 2014 television series Cosmos: A Spacetime Odyssey.
 In this depiction, Bruno is shown with a more modern look, without tonsure and wearing clerical robes and without his hood.
-Cosmos presents Bruno as an impoverished philosopher who was ultimately executed due to his refusal to recant his belief in other worlds, a portrayal that was criticized by some as simplistic or historically inaccurate.
-Corey S. Powell, of Discover magazine, says of Bruno, "A major reason he moved around so much is that he was argumentative, sarcastic, and drawn to controversy...He was a brilliant, complicated, difficult man.
+Cosmos presents Bruno as an impoverished philosopher who was ultimately executed due to his refusal to recant his belief in other worlds, a portrayal that was criticised by some as simplistic or historically inaccurate.
+Corey S. Powell, of Discover magazine, says of Bruno, "A major reason he moved around so much is that he was argumentative, sarcastic, and drawn to controversy ...
+He was a brilliant, complicated, difficult man.

-References in poetry
+In poetry

 Poems that refer to Bruno include: